Spin Dynamics in van der Waals Magnetic Systems: Optical excitation and detection of magnetization dynamics

 Here, the first term describes the spin-precession dynamics in which $A_0$, $\tau_{T}$, $f$, and $\phi_0$ denote the magnetization amplitude, the transverse spin relaxation time, the precession frequency, and the initial phase, respectively.
 The second and third terms describe the magnetization recovery process, where $A_1$ ($A_2$) and $\tau_{p1}$ ($\tau_{p2}$) are, respectively, the demagnetization magnitude and the characteristic time constant of a short (long) process.
 By fitting the experimental data to Eq.
-(13), one can obtain the precession frequency, oscillation magnitudes, and magnetization recovery-time.
-The frequency $f$ and the transverse spin relaxation rate $\tau_{T}^{-1}$ as a function of the external magnetic field are shown in Fig. \ref{PP}c and \ref{PP}d.
+(13), one can obtain the precession frequency, oscillation magnitudes, and magnetization recovery time.
+The frequency $f$ and the transverse spin relaxation rate $\tau_{T}^{-1}$ as a function of the external magnetic field are shown in Fig. \ref{PP}d and \ref{PP}e, respectively.
 All the $f$ vs $H_\mathrm{res}$ can be fitted to a Kittel equation, yielding $\mu_0 H_K = 125$ $\pm$ 8 mT and a $g$-factor of 2.04 $\pm$ 0.03.
-The magnetization recovery-time constants $\tau_{p1} \approx 400 \pm 150$ ps and $\tau_{p2} \approx 8 \pm 2$ ns, which are similar for different $H_\mathrm{ext}$.
+While $\tau_{T}^{-1}$ at $\theta_H$ = 60° (yellow curve in Fig. \ref{PP}e) deviates from the rest of the dataset, which is presumably due to the change of the magnetic structure at such large angle off the surface normal.
+The readers may refer to Ref. ~\cite{zhang2020laser} for magnetization hysteresis loops at varying $\theta_H$.
+The magnetization recovery time constants $\tau_{p1} \approx 400 \pm 150$ ps and $\tau_{p2} \approx 8 \pm 2$ ns, which are similar for different $H_\mathrm{ext}$.
 The two relaxation processes are quite likely related to energy relaxation by optical and acoustic phonons in semiconductor structures at low temperatures.
+In addition, Fig. \ref{PP}f plots the corresponding $\theta_M$ as a function of the external magnetic field, which is consistent with the scenario described in \ref{PP}b, i.e., $\theta_M$ increases to $\theta_H$ upon increasing $H_\mathrm{ext}$.